Mast Mohabbat: Production

-Debutant director Mohan Malagi, an assistant to acclaimed director duo Dorai-Bhagwan, who hails from Raichur district, came up with a love script written by S. Venugopla (Techie by profession then) and roped in Prem Kumar as the lead protagonist.
+Debutant director Mohan Malagi, an assistant to acclaimed director duo Dorai-Bhagwan, who hails from Raichur district, came up with a love script written by S. Venugopla (Techie by profession then) and roped in Prem as the lead protagonist.
 Initially, actress Vandana Gupta was roped in for the female lead.
 However, due to the date clashes, she dropped out from the film and then Poonam Bajwa replaced her for the role.
 The major portion of the shoot took place at Ooty and Mysore locations.

 Soundtrack

 Mano Murthy composed the film's background score and the soundtrack, lyrics for which was penned by K. Kalyan, Jayant Kaikini and Raghu Shastry.
 The soundtrack album consists of eight tracks.
 It was released on 27 August 2015 in Bangalore.